top of page

 Giants of Twilight Land.
 Creatures of the Rim

-At the intersection of land and sea, where it is difficult to tell what is land and what is not, life is rough.
+At the intersection of land and sea—where it is hard to tell where one ends and the other begins—life is harsh.
 The corrosive salt of the...

 Hans Faber